Transfer Learning in Infinite Width Feature Learning Networks: Transfer Learning Phenomenology

+Inspired by the utility of feature learning on sparse polynomials of Gaussian data $\bm x \sim \mathcal{N}(0,\bm I)$, we study transfer from a linear source task to a quadratic target by employing the two-layer MLP model of Result~\ref{th::dmft_tl} in the jointly rich setting.
+Figure~\ref{fig::polynomial_teacher}(a) shows that pretraining on the linear task (right panel) lowers the test loss on the quadratic target compared to training from scratch (left panel).
+The feature-learning strength $\gamma_2$ on $\mathcal{T}_2$ here accelerates early gains but it also induces stronger forgetting of the source features during transfer learning, as pointed out in~\citep{graldi2024to}.
+Eventually, there is an intermediate value of $\gamma_2$ that minimizes both target loss on $\mathcal{T}_2$ and catastrophic forgetting on $\mathcal{T}_1$.

-\paragraph{High to Low Degree Polynomials} Despite the benefit of transfer learning when going from low degree to high degree polynomials, transfer learning can be disadvantageous when going from high degree to low degree.
-In Fig.~\ref{fig::hightolow_hermite}, we compare the model performances when learning a low degree Hermite polynomial target function from either a random initial condition and $\delta = 0$, or the features learned from a high degree Hermite source task.
-In the first case, learning the target from a random start is speeded up by feature learning strength $\gamma_0$ on $\mathcal{T}_1$.
-Similarly to a grokking phenomena\cite{power2022grokkinggeneralizationoverfittingsmall,liu2022understandinggrokkingeffectivetheory,kumar2024grokkingtransitionlazyrich,fan2024deepgrokkingdeepneural}, we conjecture that in this initial training phase the network begins memorizing its training set and slightly overfit, then after adapts features to the data, leading to improved test loss at late times.
-This adaptations of features happens faster when training with higher $\gamma_0$.
-On the contrary, when $\delta > 0$, initializing from the high‐degree features forces the network to rely on spurious high‐frequency components that are not needed by the simpler task.
-The elastic coupling prevents the model from discarding these overly complex features, so test‐loss curves either plateau at higher values when feature learning strength is small (small $\gamma_0$) or decrease more slowly than in the random‐init and $\delta=0$ case.
-However, as visible in Fig.~\ref{fig::hightolow_hermite}, a sufficiently large feature‐learning strength (the red curve, high~$\gamma_0$) can overcome this “bad” initialization: strong feature adaptation gradually realigns the pre‐trained weights with the lower‐degree target manifold, eventually recovering and even matching, the generalization performance of the $\delta =0$ model.
+\paragraph{High to Low Degree Polynomials} In Figure~\ref{fig::polynomial_teacher}(b), we compare the model performances when learning a low degree Hermite polynomial target function from either a random initial condition or the features learned from a high degree Hermite source task.
+In both cases, learning the target is speeded up by feature learning strength $\gamma_2$.
+Similarly to a grokking phenomena~\citep{power2022grokkinggeneralizationoverfittingsmall,liu2022understandinggrokkingeffectivetheory,kumar2024grokkingtransitionlazyrich,fan2024deepgrokkingdeepneural}, we conjecture that in this initial training phase the network begins memorizing its training set and slightly overfits, then after adapts features to the data, leading to improved test loss at late times.
+This adaptations of features happens faster when training with higher $\gamma_2$ (rich feature learning from Result~\ref{th::dmft_tl}).
+However, in this setting, because the pre-training on $\mathcal{T}_1$ makes the target model at initialization to rely on spurious high‐frequency features components that are not needed by the simpler task $\mathcal{T}_2$, transfer learning has no benefit in this scenario compared to no pre-training performance.